BhupendraSingh7076/bhaskar-ai-agentic-pipeline/README.md

 The decomposition and synthesis steps are powered by the LLM using structured prompts stored in separate files.

+Basic error handling is included for API failures and invalid inputs.

 The answer step is intentionally implemented as a mock tool, as required in the assignment, to simulate tool-based responses and demonstrate how external tools would be integrated in a real-world agentic system.

 This design reflects a realistic separation between LLM reasoning and tool execution.